-Perfect Saffron Risotto with Instant Pot: Creamy, Quick, and Not Overcooked
+Perfect Saffron Risotto with Instant Pot: Creamy, Fast and No-Scorch

 Electric Pressure Cooking

-Pressure cooking risotto requires precise liquid measurement to prevent the rice from becoming overcooked or sticking to the bottom.
+Pressure-cooking risotto requires precise liquid measurements to avoid mushy rice or rice sticking to the bottom.

-Precise Liquid Ratio: The key is to use a lower liquid ratio (about 1:1, max 1:1.25) compared to traditional cooking, as there is no evaporation.
+Precise Liquid Ratio: The key is to use a lower liquid ratio (about 1:1, max 1:1.25) compared to traditional stovetop cooking, because there is no evaporation.

-Short Cooking Time: The risotto cooks perfectly in 4 minutes on high pressure.
-The final secret is stirring in butter after releasing the pressure.
+Short Cooking Time: The risotto cooks perfectly in 4 minutes at high pressure.
+The final secret is finishing (mantecatura) after the pressure release.

 - Difficulty: Medium